Graduate Calendar Archives: 2007 / 2008

 The Carleton University Alumni Association is a thriving organization of more than 90,000 graduates living in Canada and around the world.
 All graduates automatically become members of the association.
 On request, students who have completed five full credits but are no longer registered at Carleton may also become members.

-The association serves as a link between Carleton and its graduates, helping alumni stay in touch with the University and providing opportunities for social interaction, networking and volunteer service of all kinds.
-Graduates can get involved, network and socialize with fellow graduates at events organized in major cities across Canada, the U.S. and overseas by 12 branches, four international affiliate groups and 18 active chapters.
+The Association serves as a link between Carleton and its graduates, helping alumni stay in touch with the University and providing opportunities for social interaction, networking and volunteer service of all kinds.
+Graduates can get involved, network and socialize with fellow graduates at events organized in major cities across Canada, the U.S. and overseas by 12 branches, four international affiliate groups and 19 active Ottawa-based chapters.

 Alumni also act as ambassadors for Carleton, promoting the University’s excellence and prestige as a distinguished institution of higher learning in Canada through contact with fellow graduates, government, the public, faculty, students and potential students.

 The Department of Development and Alumni maintains alumni records to ensure a meaningful dialogue between alumni and the University.
-All graduates with known addresses receive various correspondences from the University including Carleton University Magazine, news on events and activities, and fundraising appeals.
+All graduates with known addresses receive various correspondences from the University including Carleton University Magazine, faculty newsletters, branch and chapter e-newsletters, event invitations, and fundraising appeals.

-Membership in the association has its perks.
-Carleton graduates have access to great rates, products and services, such as BMO Bank of Montreal Mosaik MasterCard affinity card; competitive life, home and auto insurance rates; free borrowing privileges at the Maxwell MacOdrum Library; and a variety of on-campus discounts at the Carleton University Bookstore, Athletics, and the Tour and Conference Centre.
-Funds raised from alumni participation in affinity services help to support the University's priority projects, such as the new Alumni Hall and Sports Centre.
-Pull up a chair in the Carleton Café at carleton.ca/alumni for details about these and other exciting alumni deals!
+Membership in the Association has its perks.
+Carleton graduates have access to great rates on unique products and services including free library borrowing privileges, a 50-percent discount on first time athletics memberships, and a 25 per cent discount on university apparel and gifts at the Carleton University Bookstore.
+Funds raised from alumni participation in affinity services help to support the University’s priority projects, such as the new Alumni Hall and Sports Centre.
+Visit the Carleton Café at carleton.ca/alumni for details about these and other exciting alumni deals.

 Alumni may opt out of affinity mailings by informing the Department of Development and Alumni by email at firstname.lastname@example.org or by phone at 1-866-CU-PROUD (287-7683).